httpsterio/httpster.io/src/content/reviews/casiopea-1979.md

 The song writing and performance is simply stellar but the mixing is clearly very dated.
 I wouldn't say that it's bad but it's also very obviously not a great mix either.

 I think as a whole it definitely stands the test of time and it's also a very approachable album when it comes to fusion jazz music and that makes it an easy starting point to get into Casiopea's discography.
+I might be biased, but I do strongly recommend checking the album out.
+Even if you're not a fan of jazz, Casiopea is so much more than that!

-I give the album a score of __95 / 100__ with a strong recommendation of checking it out.
-It can be found on most streaming platforms these days.
+The album can be found on most streaming platforms these days.
 Happy listenings!

+{% include "partials/review-score.njk" %}